christopherrowley/ESP32_FFT/W2_detectNote/W2_Guide.md

 ## Theory

 ### Frequency and Music Notes
 We will use the "C" note as an example.
-If we create a sinusodal wave that oscillates as a specific frequency, we get two spikes as our result from the Fourier transform (FT).
+If we create a sinusodal wave that oscillates as a specific frequency, we obtain two spikes from the Fourier transform (FT).

 ![Linked across a row](../images/middleC.png)
 In this case, we created a 261.6 Hz wave, and get two peaks following the FT, at -261.6 Hz and +261.6 Hz.
 The negative values are a consequence of the mathematics, and aren't interpretable for sound.
 For this exercise, we will ignore them and turn our focus to values above 0.